gugapadilha/miracole-backend/SETUP.md

 - Ensure WordPress JWT plugin is installed
 - Verify `WP_BASE_URL` in `.env`
 - Check WordPress API endpoints are accessible
+ - If `/api/plans` returns fallback, WordPress may be restricted locally; this is expected during dev.

 ---